Court of Appeal

 (a) Amendments to grounds of appeal

-16. If substantial grounds of appeal are abandoned prior to the hearing, the other parties and the Court should be informed immediately.
-If a party seeks to add to the grounds of appeal and those additions are not consented to a notice of motion seeking leave to rely upon the amended grounds must be filed.
+17. If substantial grounds of appeal are abandoned prior to the hearing, the other parties and the Court should be informed immediately.
+If a party seeks to add to or amend the grounds of appeal without the consent of the other party or parties, a notice of motion seeking leave to rely upon the amended grounds must be filed.

 (b) Challenges to earlier decisions of the Court of Appeal or other intermediate appellate courts

-17. A party who proposes to seek leave to challenge the correctness of a decision of the Court of Appeal or of another Australian intermediate appellate court should notify the Registrar in writing by letter or email at the earliest opportunity, and no later than 6 weeks prior to the hearing date.
-The letter should indicate the decision(s) likely to be challenged and their materiality to the notifying proceedings.
+18. A party who proposes to seek leave to challenge the correctness of a decision of the Court of Appeal or of another Australian intermediate appellate court should notify the Registrar in writing by letter or email at the earliest opportunity, and no later than 6 weeks prior to the hearing date.
+The letter or email should indicate the decision(s) likely to be challenged and their materiality to the proceedings.
+The President will determine whether to convene an enlarged bench of five judges and will notify the parties.
+(See also par 21 below.)
+A decision not to convene an enlarged bench is not a decision to refuse leave to reopen the earlier authority.

 PREPARING MATERIALS FOR COURT